Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Sampling and Modeling

 TADs form a hierarchy of nested or overlapping sub-domains.
 Ongoing chromatin folding brings even distant TADs into proximity, assembling higher-order compartments that stabilize transcriptional programs.
 Despite this dynamic remodeling, TAD architecture is strikingly conserved through cell divisions and across evolution, underscoring robust organizational principles \cite{ChromatinDomains}.

 TADs arise through intertwined physical and biochemical mechanisms—loop extrusion, histone-modifying enzymes, regulatory non-coding RNAs, and architectural proteins such as CTCF and cohesin \cite{ComplexityChromatinFolding, ChromatinFiberPolymer, ChromatinInsulators}.
 Acting in concert, these factors juxtapose epigenetically similar loci and insulate chromatin domains \cite{ChromatinChromosomeFolding}.
+Beyond loop extrusion and architectural proteins, emerging evidence highlights the role of biophysical processes such as phase separation in shaping chromatin organization.
+Multivalent proteins, including transcription factors and coactivators, can form liquid-like condensates through weak, multivalent interactions, creating dynamic hubs that cluster regulatory elements and promote enhancer–promoter communication.
+These condensates act as an additional physical mechanism contributing to TAD architecture and genome regulation, complementing extrusion-based models \cite{chiariello2020interplay}.

 Although mechanistic models have illuminated the molecular basis of TAD organization, data-driven methods—particularly those that use ChIP-seq and Hi-C datasets—excellently describe the boundaries and dynamics of TAD.
 By correlating chromatin states with spatial organization, such models infer TAD structures and insulation profiles directly from genomic data \cite{IdentificationTopologicalDomains, ChromatinDomains}.